Is Long Term Stress A Disability

 If an employee is found to have a disability you must remember that as an employer you have a duty to make reasonable adjustments.

-If you need help with any employment issues then do not hesitate to contact one of our employment team.
+If you need help with any employment issues then do not hesitate to contact one of our Employment Law team.